-- 1. Check your toilet for leaks (#1 cause of high water bills)-pick up an Indoor/Outdoor Conservation Kit at our office (limited quantities). - 2.
-Turn off the water while brushing teeth, shaving, or scrubbing a dirty pan. - 3.
-Install water-saving shower heads. - 4.
-Check indoor faucets, outdoor faucets, hoses, and hose nozzles for leaks. - 5.
-Wash large loads of laundry and full dishwashers. - 6.
-Take showers instead of baths: a five minute shower uses 4-5 gallons of water compared to up to 50 gallons for a bath. - 7.
-Check irrigation systems for freeze damage, broken parts, and slow leaks. - 8.
-Use a broom rather than a hose to clean sidewalks, driveways and patios.
+- ☐ Check your toilet for leaks (they're the #1 cause of high water bills), as well as indoor and outdoor faucets, hoses, and hose nozzles.
+One drop per second can waste more than 3,000 gallons a year! - ☐ Turn off the water while brushing teeth, shaving, or scrubbing a dirty pan. - ☐ Shower instead of taking a bath, using a water-saving shower head. - ☐ Wash large loads of laundry and full dishwashers. - ☐ Check irrigation systems for freeze damage, broken parts, and slow leaks. - ☐ Use a broom rather than a hose to clean sidewalks, driveways, and patios. - ☐ Clean gutters by hand rather than using a hose.